Generalized three body problem and the instability of the core-halo objects in binary systems

-Some interesting conclusions from this discovery are presented.
-In particular, these findings may be important for core-collapse supernova theory, because helium core might be placed off-center relative to the hydrogen envelope.
-The instability is also possible during protoplanet growth, with hypothetical ejection of the rocky core from gas giants and formation of the ''puffy planets''.
-For sake of curiosity I note, that the Earth-Moon, and the Earth-Sun systems are stable in the above sense, so no hope for mankind exist in case of artificial black hole formation in the course of e.g. LHC experiment.
+The above result is important for core-collapse supernova theory, with mass $\mu$ identified with helium core of the exploding massive star.
+The instability cause off-center supernova ''ignition'' relative to the center-of-mass of the hydrogen envelope.
+The instability is also inevitable during protoplanet growth, with hypothetical ejection of the rocky core from gas giants and formation of the ''puffy planets'' due to resonance with orbital frequency.
+Hypothetical central intermediate black holes of the globular clusters are also in unstable position with respect to perturbations caused by the Galaxy.
+For sake of curiosity I note, that the Earth-Moon, and the Earth-Sun systems are stable in the above sense, with test body $\mu$ being the artificial black hole created in the failed high-energy physics experiment.